FLSA Changes 2019

 If these policies and practices aren’t currently covered in your employee handbook, we recommend adding them now or distributing them separately as handbook amendments.
 Once distributed, employees should sign-off to acknowledge their acceptance and understanding of these important policies.
 If your policies and practices are already covered in your handbook, reemphasize them with the newly reclassified employees.

-Need some help with the updates required for the FLSA changes of 2019 and more?
+Need some help with the updates required for the FLSA changes and more?
 Check out our HR Outsourcing solution to help you remove the administrative burden, maintain compliance and focus o growing your business.